-This are so rich, but so good.
+These are so rich, but really good.
 The biscuit part reminds me a bit of a shortbread cookie.
 I had this with a cup of tea and it was the perfect afternoon treat.

 While I wanted to make these in the shape of birds (like a canary), I couldn’t find the right cutter, so I decided to make the buttercream filling canary yellow instead.
 Enjoy!